HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/limitations_requirements.md

     Remember that the overall sums for CPU and memory include all components of HCL DX.
     In most cases, you will only want to deploy a subset of all components, therefore the minimal system requirements will decrease accordingly.

+## Prereqs Checker For DX Deployment

+HCL DX has introduced a tool called "Prereqs Checker" that runs a number of checks to confirm if the prerequisites for various components are met.

+You can get the result of these checks from the container logs of the `prereqs-checker` container in the pod where Prereqs Checker is installed [(more info)](../../../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional-core-prereqs-checker#)

+For these checks, one separate sidecar container is deployed along with the main application container.
+This is a lightweight container so the main application performance would not get affected.

+The main objective is to check if the specified prerequisites are met and inform about the result in the logs, i.e. if the checks have passed or failed.
+It can also be used to check the basic information about the file system of the mounted volumes which would help to track the issues related to the file systems.

 <!--
 ???+ info "Related information"
     - [HCL Digital Experience 9.5 Roadmap: Container deployment](../container_deployment/rm_container/rm_container_deployment.md)